powmedia/pow-mongodb-fixtures/README.md

 The fixture files must export objects which are keyed by the MongoDB collection name, each containing the data for documents within that.

-WARNING: Loading fixtures will clear the existing contents of a collection!

 FOR EXAMPLE:
 With the file below, 3 documents will be inserted into the 'users' collection and 2 into the 'businesses' collection: